Javad-Ak/PolyLinked/README.md

 ## Description

 PolyLinked is a LinkedIn-clone application built using Java and JavaFX.
 The client-side application follows MVC (Model-View-Controller) architecture and The server-side programm handles incoming requests, which follows DAO (Data Access Object) design pattern.
-This was the project of advanced programming course at AmirKabir University (@AUT-CE).
+<br/>This was the project of advanced programming course at AmirKabir University (@AUT-CE).

 ## Table of Contents